The Rock 'n' Roll Running Series is racing to San Diego on June 4th & 5th -

 So lace up and get ready to run from Balboa Park all the way to Downtown San Diego.

-KUSI’s Lauren Phinney talked with Meryl Leventon, Race Director of Rock ‘n’ Roll Running Series San Diego, about the upcoming run that is guaranteed to be a lot of fun!
+KUSI’s Hunter Sowards talked with Meryl Leventon, Race Director of Rock ‘n’ Roll Running Series San Diego, about the upcoming run that is guaranteed to be a lot of fun!